jan-van-bergen/GPU-Raytracer/README.md

 ### Microfacet Materials
 Glossy materials are implemented using the Beckmann microfacet model.
 Glossy materials also use NEE and MIS.
+When tracing non-shadow rays (i.e. looking for indirect light) the BRDF is importance sampled using the formulas described in Walter et al. 2007.

 ### MBVH
 A 4-way MBVH is constructed by collapsing an SBVH.
 The collapsing procedure was implemented as described in the slides.
 The MBVH results in a huge speedup on larger scenes.
 Sponza went from ~180 ms to ~100 ms per frame!
 But smaller scenes also benefit.